 What is SASS?

-SASS or Syntactically Awesome Style Sheets is a CSS Preprocessor used to extends CSS functionalities.
+SASS or Syntactically Awesome Style Sheets is a CSS Preprocessor used to extend CSS functionalities.
 SASS comes with great features like variables, functions, mixins, import etc.

-Sass use sass or scss files to write dynamic css code which are compiled to traditional stylesheet (css) using sass compiler.
-To compile sass to css, we are using Node JS.
-The previous version of sass use ruby instead of nodejs.
-After compilation, we have to link the compiled css file in our html page.
+Sass uses sass or scss files to write dynamic CSS code which are compiled to traditional stylesheets (CSS) using a Sass compiler.
+To compile Sass to CSS, we use Node.js.
+The previous version of Sass used Ruby instead of Node.js.
+After compilation, we have to link the compiled CSS file in our HTML page.

 Why to use sass?